sergeycherepanov/orocrm-docker-vagrant/README.md

     [...] \
     scherepanov/orocrm

-The following environment variables are also require for configuring your OroCRM instance:
+The following environment variables are also required for configuring your OroCRM instance:

 -	`-e OROCRM_HOSTNAME=...` Server hostname or ip
 -	`-e OROCRM_DB_HOST=...` MySQL server hostname or ip